The conformal Killing spinor initial data equations: Background

-\section{Killing spinors}
+The distribution induced by $\tau_{AA'}$ is integrable if and only $K^D{}_{(AB)D}=0$, in which case $K_{ABCD}$ describes the extrinsic curvature of the resulting foliation.
+The Sen connection is related to the intrinsic Levi-Civita connection, $D$, as follows

-To start the discussion it is convenient to introduce some notation and definitions.
-Let $(\tilde{\mathcal{M}},\tilde{\bmg})$ be a 4-dimensional manifold equipped with a Lorentzian metric $\tilde{\bmg}$ and denote by $\tilde{\nabla}$ its associated Levi-Civita connection.
-For the time being $\tilde{\bmg}$ is not assumed to be a solution to the Einstein field equations \eqref{EFEVacuum}.
-A symmetric valence$-2$ spinor, $\tilde{\kappa}_{AB}= \tilde{\kappa}_{(AB)}$, is a \textit{Killing spinor} if it satisfies the equation
+\subsection{Killing spinors}

-The Killing spinor equation is, in general, overdetermined; in particular, it implies the so-called \textit{Buchdahl constraint}:
+Let $(\tilde{\mathcal{M}},\tilde{\bmg})$ also be a 4-dimensional manifold equipped with a Lorentzian metric $\tilde{\bmg}$ and denote by $\tilde{\nabla}$ its associated Levi-Civita connection.
+Later, we will reserve the $~\tilde{\cdot}~$ notation for a vacuum spacetime ---that is to say, a solution of the vacuum Einstein field equations \eqref{EFEVacuum}.
+For much of the present section, however, no such restriction is necessary.